Misapplication of Forensic Science

 Through the examination of more than 300 exonerations, the Innocence Project has seen the many ways forensic science can be misapplied.
 We use the term “misapplication of forensic science” to describe several kinds of problems, including:

 - Unreliable or invalid forensic discipline.
 Studies have demonstrated that some forensic methods used in criminal investigations cannot consistently produce accurate results.
-Bite mark comparison is an example of an analysis that is unreliable and inaccurate.
+Bite mark comparison in which an identification of a biter is made from a bite mark made on skin is an example of an analysis that is unreliable and inaccurate.

 - Insufficient validation of a method.
 Some of the forensic disciplines in use may be capable of consistently producing accurate results, but there has not been sufficient research to establish validity.
 Accuracy of a method should be established using large, well-designed studies.
 Without these studies, the results of an analysis cannot be interpreted.
 Analysis of shoeprints as a basis of identifying the unique source of a print is an example of a method that has not been sufficiently validated.